All I know about the BOSS DF-2

 Electronical Bits

-This are the bits that make this least sense when I attempt to explain them.
+This are the bits that make the least sense when I attempt to explain them.
 Bear with me.

 9V